You are here

 Management of common stalk borers

 We do not have an effective control for borers that are inside of the stem.
 Plants can sometimes be saved by slicing open the stem and removing the borers by hand.
 Wilted plants should be considered as a source of additional borer problems and these should be removed and destroyed.
 Insecticide sprays or dusts used in the garden are not effective against this pest.
 The best suggestion is to keep weeds and tall grasses controlled and mowed around gardens and flowers, especially in the fall.
-This will help eliminate sites that are attractive to the adult moths and the young borers.
+This will help eliminate sites that are attractive to adult moths and young borers.

 Do you live in Iowa and have an insect you would like identified?